berdakh/berdakh.github.io/_pages/about.md

 ---

-## Selected Research (Optional)
+## Credentials
-- *Deep Learning in BCIs: Transformer Models, Advantages, Challenges, and Applications*, IEEE Access, 2023
-- *Subject-Independent Classification of P300 ERPs*, IEEE Transactions on Human-Machine Systems, 2022
-- *Systematic Deep Learning Model Selection for P300-Based BCIs*, IEEE TSMC: Systems, 2021
-- *Learning Discriminative Spatiospectral ERP Features*, IEEE JBHI, 2019
+- **IEEE Senior Member**
+- **U.S. Patent 9,081,890** — EEG-based rehabilitation training system
+- **Open-Source Contributor:** ML and EEG analysis toolkits on GitHub
+- **Technical Educator:** 2.9K+ subscribers on YouTube

 ---

-**I am interested in roles where rigorous ML meets real data and real constraints.**
+## Selected Publications

+**B. Abibullaev, A. Keutayeva, and A. Zollanvari**, “Deep Learning in BCIs: A Comprehensive Review of Transformer Models, Advantages, Challenges, and Applications,” *IEEE Access*, 2023.
+[Link](https://ieeexplore.ieee.org/document/10305163) *

+**B. Abibullaev, Kassymzhomart Kunanbayev, and A. Zollanvari**, “Subject-Independent Classification of P300 Event-Related Potentials Using a Small Number of Training Subjects,” *IEEE Transactions on Human-Machine Systems*, 2022.
+[Link](https://doi.org/10.1109/THMS.2022.3189576) *

+**B. Abibullaev and A. Zollanvari**, “A Systematic Deep Learning Model Selection for P300-Based Brain-Computer Interfaces,” *IEEE Transactions on Systems, Man, and Cybernetics: Systems*, 2021.
+[Link](https://ieeexplore.ieee.org/document/9351887) *

+**B. Abibullaev and A. Zollanvari**, “Learning Discriminative Spatiospectral Features of ERPs for Accurate Brain-Computer Interfaces,” *IEEE Journal of Biomedical and Health Informatics*, 2019.
+[Link](https://ieeexplore.ieee.org/document/8613780)

+---